fluxxcode/ImGui-Markup/doc/items.md

 </br>

 # ImGui Items
+Items with very small wrappers over the ImGui items, mostly without new features.
+If further information is required for the items, the documentation from ImGui itself can also be used. \
-Note that the current implementation only implements the bare minimum of the markup language.
+Note that the current implementation only implements the bare minimum.
 Many attributes and features of the items are still missing.
 ## ImWindow
 ### Description:
 Implementation of `ImGui::Begin` and `ImGui::End`.